-The Clearwater is a place of dense, moist forests of ancient fir and cedar, parted by crisp, cool streams.
+Wild Clearwater country is a place of dense, moist forests of ancient fir and cedar, parted by crisp, cool streams.
 It’s a special place where you can listen to swift water flowing through intimate, deeply-cut canyons, and you can smell aromatic, spacious stands of ponderosa pine climbing the ridges above.
 It’s a landscape where gray wolves, wolverines, lynx, bears, and mountain goats roam far-reaching ridgetops and lush, river-bottom valleys.
 Unlike many other places, the Clearwater still allows individuals to immerse themselves in solitude and inhale the soft breath of untrammeled wildness.
 Only Alaska has more ecologically intact and wild country.